writetome51/ArrayPaginator/README.md

     // is undefined until this.getPage() is called.
     // Its value only changes when this.getPage() is called.

-protected _currentPageNumber: integer (read-writable)
+protected _currentPageNumber: integer
-    // is available in case a subclass want to use it.
+    // is available in case a subclass wants to use it.

 className : string (read-only)
 ```